SinaHkz/MULTICORE-AND-GPU-PROGRAMMING-FALL2025/homeworks/homework-2/problem-1/readme.md

   * The root cause (technical explanation)
   * The debugging approach used (e.g., adding logs, using tools like `valgrind`, `gdb`, or thread sanitizer)
   * The implemented fix

-### 2. Implementing Graceful Consumer Shutdown

-* Modify the code to allow all consumers to exit cleanly **after all producers have finished producing and the buffer is empty**.
-* **Do not change the consumer loop structure** (`while (1)` must remain intact).
-* Ensure that your fix works correctly under different timing and scheduling scenarios.

-### 3. Progressive Debugging and Version Control
+* **Progressive Versioning:**

   * Treat each identified issue as a version checkpoint.
   * For each version:

     1. Document the issue found.
-  2. Describe how it was discovered (test scenario or condition).
+    2. Describe how it was discovered.
     3. Present the fix and reasoning.
     4. Provide the updated code version.

-* By the end, you should have a **series of versions** showing your debugging journey.
+By the end, you should have a **series of versions** showing your debugging journey from the initial faulty program to a correct and stable solution.

+### 2. Implementing Graceful Consumer Shutdown

+* Modify the code to allow all consumers to exit cleanly **after all producers have finished producing and the buffer is empty**.
+* **Do not change the consumer loop structure** (`while (1)` must remain intact).
+* Ensure that your fix works correctly under different timing and scheduling scenarios.

 ## Deliverables